 The headphone has a clean, professional look.

 Nominal impedance: 50 Ohm Contact pressure: 3,5 N Weight w/o cable: 260 g Jack plug: 6.3 mm stereo (3.5 mm Adapter) Transducer principle (Headphones): open, dynamic Ear coupling: circumaural Cable length: 3 m Frequency response (headphones): 15 - 28000 Hz Sound pressure level (SPL): 112 dB (1 kHz and 1 Veff) THD, total harmonic distortion: < 0.2 %

 And the velvet cushioning provides great comfort, even after many hours.

-the connector very long, it acts as a large lever that can put a lot of stress on the headphone port of your laptop or MP3 player.
+A major con for me is that the HD 555 uses a 6.3mm stereo jack.
+Sennheiser includes a 3.5mm adapter so you can use it with computers and MP3 players, but I think it would be better the other way around.
+The 6.3mm to 3.5mm conversion makes the connector very long, it acts as a large lever that can put a lot of stress on the headphone port of your laptop or MP3 player.